BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_1_getting_started.md

 We will start of today creating a simple Python game using Python Turtle Graphics.
 Turtle Graphics a prebuilt set of python instructions that allow you to create and move characters around the screen allowing you to draw pictures, logos and create simple animations or games.

 Step 1.
 If not already open please open your Python IDE application.

-You should see your Shell Script window
+You should see your Shell Script window.

 Step 2.
 Select File --&gt; New FileYou should see your program window

 Step 3.
 As it is a great idea to save your project at the beginning of any new development, select File --&gt; Save and name kbgame1